 How to Increase Share of Memory

 - Understand each platform's citation behaviour.
-Gemini cites sources in 30.4% of responses.
-Claude cites in just 8.7%.
+Gemini cites sources far more often than Claude does.
 Build content optimised for the platforms where citation earns the most visibility.
 Our AI Overviews guide covers platform-specific approaches.

 - Build entity authority.
 Structured data (Organization, Product, FAQ schema) gives AI models clear signals about your brand.
 This is a "memory hook" that helps AI recall your entity.